 “You got it?”
 I asked, jumping on the spot like a child excited.

 “Yeah!
-She wanted to make sure I captured Periclum in the best light possible and I promised he will become even more legendary.”
+She wanted to make sure I captured Periclum in the best light possible, and I promised he will become even more legendary.”

 “Thankyou!”
 I said to Ave.
-At that point I received a message saying that Ave had sent me the data.
-I accepted the attachment and it downloaded.
+At that point, I received a message saying that Ave had sent me the data.
+I accepted the attachment, and it downloaded.

 We got into the pods as Caroline and Ave continued to talk about everyday things.
 It was almost like I was listening to two sisters talking.
 They may not have had much in common.
 But they both had the feeling of being outsiders on this strange ship.
 They seem to draw comfort from each other’s experiences of facing adversity.
 Caroline with all the stories of all the Companions and Ave with her own.

 It was interesting to listen to everything.
 More insightful into the Tuhingan culture.
-As we arrived to the pod station, we materialised a motorhome for Ave just in case.
+As we arrived at the pod station, we materialised a motorhome for Ave just in case.
 We had access to a lot of energy credits and Caroline wasn’t shy about using them for Ave.

 Once we had arrived, it was late.
 The download had completed, but everyone agreed we should wait until tomorrow to build the house.
 Ave seemed excited to be settling down into the comfortable bed that came with her motorhome.